Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 To review and approve expedited rebuild applications, staff will need to determine what was legally on the property previously through the review of any available documentation.
 Records can come from a variety of sources, including but not limited to: previously issued coastal development permits, building permits, approved plans, tax assessor information, and aerial photographs.
 The City understands that some people may have lost records and plans in the fire.
 Staff is ready to help guide your research, help you complete any City public records request forms, and work with you on deciphering other types of documentation.
 A combination of sources may be used for permit research in order to establish building square footage, siting, height, number of bedrooms, and number of plumbing fixtures.
-For instruction on how to find or request public records, visit MalibuCity.org/PermitSearch or access printer-friendly instructions for searching OnBase.
+For information on public records, visit MalibuCity.org/PermitSearch or access printer-friendly instructions for searching OnBase.